 2. It is difficult to convince family

 Living together before marriage is a concept that has been around for ages.
-However, its prevalence has no effect on people’s mindset.
+However, its prevalence has no effect on people’s mindset especially because an unmarried couple living together before marriage is still an alien concept in many cultures.
 Your folks may disapprove of this idea and even be angry with you if you go ahead with it without their approval.
 It could be a dicey situation, especially because you don’t know how your relationship might turn out.

 3. It may make marriage seem unimportant